 Calling all home-schooled students!

-The Racine Zoo is now offering Zoo School for home-schooled students grades K-5.
+The Racine Zoo is now offering Zoo School for home-schooled students grades K-3.
 Come to the Zoo for a unique opportunity to learn all about animals and have a ton of fun!
 Each session will include 8, four-hour long classes of exciting, hands-on learning that will cover Wisconsin Academic Standards for Science as well as meeting Next Generation Science Standards.
 Classes will include meeting live animals, snack time, participating in games, crafts and activities that reinforce scientific concepts, tours around the Zoo, and lunch (students are required to bring their own lunch).
-Spots are limited, so register before they fill up!
+Spots are limited to so register before they fill up!

 Click here for our Zoo School response to COVID-19 and how we will keep your students safe!